situmtech/cordova/README.md

 ## :large_blue_diamond: Installing the plugin

-###### In this we assume that you have already created an application hybrid with your favorite framework (Ionic, Phonegap, Appcelerator, Telerik...).
-There are some different ways to install the plugin:
+###### In this we assume that you have already created an hybrid application with your favorite framework (Ionic, Phonegap, Appcelerator, Telerik...).
+After that there are some different ways to install the plugin:

 #### 1) Manually from npm: